-Economic indicators are calculated for the period of 2015-2019 and taken as basis in this report as the data for 2020 is not yet available.
+Economic indicators are calculated for the period of 2016-2020 and taken as basis in this report.
 Two indicators are calculated: return on investment (ROI) showing long-term viability of the fleet and ratio between current revenue and break-even revenue (CD/BER) showing short-term viability.
-For the calculation of ROI indicator, an interest rate of a low risk long term investment has been calculated based on the five-year arithmetic average of Lithuanian and Latvian low risk long-term investment interest rates according to the European Central Bank as no harmonised long-term interest rate is available for Estonia.
-According to the information on European Central Bank web-page, the data is available for Estonia only as of June 2020 (Long-term interest rate statistics for EU Member States (europa.eu)).
+For the calculation of ROI indicator, an interest rate of a low risk long term investment has been calculated based on the statistics of European Central Bank webpage, where the data of Estonia is available as of June 2020.
+In previous years we have used five-year arithmetic average of Lithuanian and Latvian low risk long-term investment interest rates according to the European Central Bank, as no harmonised long-term interest rate was available for Estonia.
+From 2020 we will rely on the existing official statistics on Estonia according to the rates of European Central Bank.